shaosHumbleAccount/roso_viz/README.md

 How to Run
 -------------------------------
-The simplest way is to just use the executable in the quick_start\ folder (should work in Room 3946, TUM).
+The simplest way is to just use the executable in the quick_start\ folder (should work in the lab of TUM).
 It's also very easy to build by yourself.